Didache: Early references

 The Didache is mentioned by Eusebius (c.
 324) as the Teachings of the Apostles along with other books he considered non-canonical:

 Let there be placed among the spurious works the Acts of Paul, the so-called Shepherd and the Apocalypse of Peter, and besides these the Epistle of Barnabas, and what are called the Teachings of the Apostles, and also the Apocalypse of John, if this be thought proper; for as I wrote before, some reject it, and others place it in the canon.

 Athanasius of Alexandria (367) and Tyrannius Rufinus (c.
 380) list the Didache among apocrypha.
 Rufinus gives the curious alternative title Judicium Petri "Judgment of Peter."
 It is rejected by Nikephoros I of Constantinople (c.
-810), pseudo-Anastasius, and the Synopsis of Holy Scripture and the Catalogue of the Sixty Canonical Books.
+810), the Apocalypse of Pseudo-Athanasius, the Synopsis of Holy Scripture and the Catalogue of the Sixty Canonical Books.
 It is accepted by the Apostolic Constitutions, Canon 85, John of Damascus, and in Orthodox Tewahedo churches.
 The Adversus Aleatores by an imitator of Cyprian quotes it by name.
 Unacknowledged citations are widespread, if less certain.

-The section Two Ways shares the same language with the Epistle of Barnabas, chapters 18–20, sometimes word for word, added to, dislocated, or abridged, and Barnabas iv, 9 either derives from Didache, 16, 2–3, or vice versa.
+The section Two Ways shares the same language with the Epistle of Barnabas, chapters 18–20, sometimes word for word, added to, dislocated, or abridged.
+Barnabas iv, 9 either derives from Didache, 16, 2–3, or vice versa.
 There can also be seen many similarities to the Epistles of both Polycarp and Ignatius of Antioch.
-The Shepherd of Hermas seems to reflect it, and Irenaeus, Clement of Alexandria, (Note: Clement quotes the Didache as scripture.) and Origen also seem to use the work, and so in the West do Optatus and the "Gesta apud Zenophilum".
+The Shepherd of Hermas seems to reflect it.
+Other theologians, including Irenaeus, Clement of Alexandria, (Note: Clement quotes the Didache as scripture.) and Origen also seem to use the work, and so in the West do Optatus and the "Gesta apud Zenophilum".
 (Note: "Proceedings Before Zenophilus" is the second of sixteen appendices to Optatus' (Bishop of Milevis, Numidia) seven-book treatise Against the Donatists by Optatus, c.
 370.)
 The Didascalia Apostolorum are founded upon the Didache.

 The Apostolic Church-Ordinance used a part and the Apostolic Constitutions embody the Didascalia.
 There are echoes in Justin Martyr, Tatian, Theophilus of Antioch, Cyprian, and Lactantius.